How Couples (Try to) Make In-House Separation Work

 Define interactions with children.
 If there are children in the mix, couples must define how child-care and family time will be handled.
 Will they take turns—as separated parents in fully separate households do—or is family time to be maintained, like pizza and a movie on Friday night?
 Again, a focus on details is crucial.

 Define responsibilities.
-How/who is responsible for cleaning the house or maintaining the yard?
+Who is responsible for cleaning the house or maintaining the yard?
 If there's one family car, how will it be shared?
 Are changes in finances needed, like a clear division of household bills?

 Define the space.
 There's a scary scene in the movie The War of the Roses in which Michael Douglas establishes an in-house separation with Katherine Turner and then gloats that he won because he had more square footage.
 (Note: This is not the movie to watch if you are pondering a separation!)
-You don’t want to be petty or power-maneuvering like Douglas's character, but couples do need to make decisions about space, especially common space like a basement or a kitchen: Does each person get strictly-defined closets or a distinct bathroom?
+You don’t want to be petty or power-maneuvering like Douglas's character, but couples do need to make decisions about space, especially common space like a basement or a kitchen: Does each person get strictly defined closets or a distinct bathroom?

 Define next steps.
 Is this separation part of a larger plan?
 Will it continue only until one partner has saved enough money to move out?
-Is couple's counseling continuing and will the couple put off future decisions until they see what comes of it?
+Is couples counseling continuing and will the couple put off future decisions until they see what comes of it?
 Will someone move out at the end of the children's school year, or when the youngest child reaches high school or college?
 The in-house separation, for many, is part and parcel of a larger goal—to better sort out the status of the relationship, to deal more actively with repairing it, to establish an easier transition for the children, or to be financially able to take the next emotional step.

 Decide what to say to the children.
 If children are young—under 4, for example—they may not notice much change if basic caretaking is remaining much the same.
-Older children will and have questions: Why is Mom not home for dinner?
+Older children will, and will have questions: Why is Mom not home for dinner?
 Why is Dad sleeping in the basement?
 Parents need to be able to answer questions in terms that kids can understand—for example, "We are taking a break from each other because we are having a hard time, kind of like the way you felt when you didn’t want to talk to your friend last year when she hurt your feelings."
 The meta-message is that the parents are working on it, that they're having an adult problem, that they still love and want to take care of the children even if things seem different for a while—and that this has nothing to do with them.

 Sometimes when an in-house separation begins, the children may relax some.
 There may have been tension or arguments before and now things may seem more settled.
-The general rule is for couples to actively check in with the children periodically to see how they are feeling, and to look for any behavioral changes—younger children having more difficulty sleeping or more clingy, older children having behavioral problems at school or seeming more depressed or caretaking.
+The general rule is for couples to actively check in with the children periodically to see how they are feeling, and to look for any behavioral changes—younger children having more difficulty sleeping or being more clingy, older children having behavioral problems at school or seeming more depressed.
 These are signs that they may be struggling and need to be addressed.

 Check-in to fine-tune.
 Even if couples set a solid framework it's a good idea to take stock and fine-tune after about a week or two.
 Ideally it would be a sit-down business meeting—15-20 minutes tops—just to make adjustments to child-care or bill-payment schedules, for example.
 If the face-to-face is too emotionally difficult, couples may shift to an email exchange.